PhilT95/athenlyx/docs/blue/tools-network/zeek.md

 ### Basic Commands
 Once you start Zeek, it will automatically start investigation the traffic or any given pcap file and generate logs.
 If you process a pcap file, the logs will be generated in the working directory.
 If Zeek runs as a service, the default directory is ``/opt/zeek/logs``

+!!! note
-Zeek always needs to be started with superuser permissions!
+    Zeek always needs to be started with superuser permissions.

 You can run `zeekctl` to get the following output and puts you into the **ZeekControl** console